Endonym and exonym: Native and borrowed exonyms

+A lot of exonyms for places are borrowed but adopted to the target language's conventions, such as keyboard layout.
+For example diacritical marks such as two dots above are stripped when English-language media write about them.
+Transliterations take place if another alphabet is used originally.
+Pronunciations are also often adopted.

 Typical development of exonyms

 Many exonyms result from adaptations of an endonym into another language, mediated by differences in phonetics, while others may result from translation of the endonym, or as a reflection of the specific relationship an outsider group has with a local place or geographical feature.

 According to James Matisoff, who introduced the term autonym into linguistics, exonyms can also arise from the "egocentric" tendency of in-groups to identify themselves with "mankind in general", producing an endonym that out groups would not use, while another source is the human tendency towards neighbours to "be pejorative rather than complimentary, especially where there is a real or fancied difference in cultural level between the ingroup and the outgroup."
 For example, Matisoff notes, Khang "an opprobrious term indicating mixed race or parentage" is the Palaung name for Jingpo people and the Jingpo name for Chin people; both the Jingpo and Burmese use the Chinese word yeren (野人 (wild men, savage, rustic people)) as the name for Lisu people.

 As exonyms develop for places of significance for speakers of the language of the exonym, consequently, many European capitals have English exonyms, for example: